 As we further develop APR-246, we may build a commercial infrastructure with the capability to directly market it to a variety of markets and geographies.
 Although we currently plan to retain all commercial rights to APR-246 and our product candidates, we may enter into strategic collaborations for the development, marketing and commercialization of APR-246 and our other product candidates.
 Our likely collaborators for any collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies and biotechnology companies.
 If we do enter into any such arrangements with any third parties, we will likely have limited control over the amount and timing of resources that our collaborators dedicate to the development, marketing and/or commercialization of our product candidates.
-Our ability to generate revenues from these arrangements will depend on our collaborators' abilities to successfully upon the expiration of the agreed upon terms.
+Our ability to generate revenues from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.
+In addition, any future collaborators may have the right to abandon research or development projects and terminate applicable agreements, including funding obligations, prior to or upon the expiration of the agreed upon terms.